rafael-santiago/tulip/doc/MANUAL.md

 I also use some kind of hybrid picking but its out of a tablature's scope.
 Again, the colors is up to you.

 We got new ``tlp`` stuff in the presented base pattern.
 The first is the "fret abstraction".
-The guitar is not a science this is an art due to it several times we face imprecise things.
-Sometimes slides have destination but can be done from any source.
-For doing it you must use a note that only indicates the string number and replaces the fret region by a suggestive question mark.
-Then, we have ``6?``, ``5?``, ``4?``, ``3?``, ``2?`` and ``1?`` as possible abstractions.
+The guitar is not a science this is an art.
+Due to it several times we face imprecise things.
+Sometimes slides have destination but can start from any source.
+For abstracting a thing you must use a note that only indicates the string number and replaces the fret region by a suggestive question mark.
+Then, we have ``6?``, ``5?``, ``4?``, ``3?``, ``2?`` and ``1?`` as possible abstractions of a note.

 In the previous code we can see a "note" which acts as a ``string jump`` (in terms of code), we use a string jump to indicate to the ``Tulip`` where (which string) we want to put the next separator that complements this "jump".
 A jump is denoted by ``<string-number>:<separator>``.
 It is possible to do things like ``3:~``, ``2:p``, etc.

-When there are pull-offs, hammer-ons or any single technique done using intervals (harmonics) and chords is important to build up this song block using three or more chord tags in order to wrap these things.
-This guarantees a fancier typesetting.
+When there are pull-offs, hammer-ons or any single technique done using intervals (harmonics, double-stops...) and chords is important to build up this song block using three or more chord tags in order to wrap these things.
+It will guarantee a fancier typesetting.

 Now, the second part from verses is related with a break done at the end of the last verse: